patmalcolm91/SumoSound/README.md

 pip install SumoSound
 ```

-Or, you can simply clone this repository and add it to your Python path.
+Or, you can simply clone the GitHub repository and add it to your Python path.

 You can then import the library.
 ```python